Putting Paddington On The Map

 You can view previous editions and download a pdf of the previous PaddingtonNow magazine here:

 We also work to promote the area through requests for interviews, filming, newsletters and through our social media channels across Instagram, Facebook, LinkedIn, Twitter and Youtube.
+For later editions of the magazine, please link through to Explore Paddington Magazine section on the This is Paddington website.

 To celebrate the launch of The Paddington Bear Movie and Paddington 2, we partnered with The Paddington Partnership, Londonist, Paddington at Paddington Station TM (The Paddington Bear Shop) and Studio Canal S.A. to deliver a series of local walks, art trails and maps of the area, which help people discover the hidden gems in and around Paddington.
 Our contribution to this project was to sponsor Paddingtonscape Bear which is a part of the Pawprint Trail and the Public Art Trail, as well as to share the information about these trails to help people become more familiar with the beauty on our door step.